 The original melodies are not included in the books, but you can learn more about all the jazz standards and hear samples of the songs performed by jazz masters.
 Look no further, it is all here.
 For sheet music of jazz standards, try one of the many editions of Realbook.

 ABOUT THE AUTHOR

 My name is Anders Larson and I am a jazz trombone player, composer, arranger and educator, based in Copenhagen, Denmark.
 As a trombonist, I play small group jazz, big band, studio sessions as well as occasional shows and musicals.
-My latest release is the album ‘Cars’ with my group Elektrojazz.
+My latest releases are with my group Elektrojazz.

-As an educator, I have many years of experience, teaching everything from absolute beginners up to music conservatory students and professional musicians.
+As an educator, I have many years of experience, teaching everything from beginners to music conservatory students and professional musicians.

 I love composing, both for small and large ensembles.
 Another passions is arranging, and I have written several arrangements for the Danish Radio Big Band, recorded with soloists as Mike Stern and Gerard Presencer.

 My approach to jazz is that it is absolutely vital to feel with you play, and to be able to hear it before you play it.
 Every note you play should be there for a reason.
 Deliver good music to your audience, Don´t show off your skills.

 Jazz is not about playing notes and rhythms.
 Improvised music is a creative conversation between musicians.
 This is the zen of jazz, and it will take a long time to get there, but the sensation you get when you feel that your instrument becomes a part of yourself, makes it well worth all the hard work.